 However, Zoom’s product in and of itself is not that sticky in terms of corporate customer retention — which is a trade-off from its ease-of-use that contributed to its initial adoption.

 SaaS companies like Salesforce (CRM) and Palantir (PLTR) embed their software into the fabric of a company and make it difficult for enterprises to switch products.

 Zoom would not exist if it deployed this strategy because it would have handicapped adoption and contradict its product-market fit.

 But the company is vulnerable to large challengers that are willing to play the long game and poach existing Zoom customers.

 Zoom will have to rely on the trust it built during the pandemic to prevent customers from leaving its platform.

-Zoom Stock Competition
+Zoom Stock Forecast: The Competition